cdisc-org/DataExchange-ODM-LinkML/docs/StudyParameter.md

     required: true
   Term:
     name: Term
+    description: Longer name.
+Provides the full name of the parameter.
+    comments:
+    - 'Required

+      range:name

+      For the CDISC end-to-end use case, when the study parameter will be included in the SDTM Trial Summary (TS) domain dataset, the Term will be taken from the CDISC Controlled Terminology "TSPARM" (C67152) codelist Note the term may include white space.'
     domain_of:
     - StudyParameter
     range: name
     required: true
   ShortName:
     name: ShortName
+    description: Short name or code for the parameter.
+    comments:
+    - 'Required

+      range:name

+      Must not include white space.
+For the CDISC end-to-end use case, when the study parameter will be included in the SDTM TS domain dataset, the ShortName will be taken from the CDISC Controlled Terminology "TSPARMCD" (C66738) codelist and the value of ShortName will be limited to 8 characters.'
     domain_of:
     - StudyParameter
     range: name